iiasa/ece-docs/user-guide/query-iiasa-databases.rst

     # get a table of all IAMC variables
     platform.iamc.variables.tabulate()

+.. _legacy:

 Legacy *Scenario Explorer* instances
 ------------------------------------

 You can use the **pyam** package to connect to a legacy *Scenario Explorer* instance developed by the Scenario Services and Scientific Software team from 2018 until 2024.

-For example, you can get a list of all scenarios in a database instance.
-You can also use :func:`pyam.read_iiasa()` to query scenario data from a legacy instance.
+You can use :func:`pyam.read_iiasa()` for simple queries or the :class:`pyam.iiasa.Connection` class to get a list of available instances or for more elaborate queries.

 .. code:: python

     import pyam

+    # get a list of all available legacy database instances
+    pyam.iiasa.Connection().valid_connections

+    # connect to a specific legacy database instance
-    conn = pyam.iiasa.Connection("<instance>")
+    database = pyam.iiasa.Connection("<slug>")

-    # get a table of all scenarios in the database
+    # get a table of all scenarios in this database
-    conn.properties()

-    # query scenario data and meta indicators from the database
-    df = pyam.read_iiasa(conn, .. <filter_arguments>)

-Refer to :class:`pyam.iiasa.Connection` for more information.
+    database.properties()